Want to put extra cash in your pocket?

 Do you have a property that you don’t use all the time?
 You might want to consider hosting or renting your property through Airbnb anywhere in the world for short- or long-term stays.
 They make arrangements, provide insurance for potential damage, and support services.

 The average host makes about $924 per month.
-Amounts will go higher if your property is in a desirable market, such as San Jose, California, where a four-bedroom house may command $3,000 a week.
+Amounts will increase if your property is in a desirable market, such as San Jose, California, where a four-bedroom house may command $3,000 a week.
 Be aware that there may be upfront costs if you need to redecorate your home to make it suitable for renters.
 Besides Airbnb, there are alternatives like Vrbo and VacRentals by Owners.

 37. Rent Your Car With Turo